-Ice cream is a mixture of milk, cream, sugar, and sometimes other ingredients, that has been frozen into a soft, creamy delight using special techniques.
-Ice cream has been a popular treat for hundreds of years but only become commonplace since the widespread use of refrigeration.
+Ice cream is a mixture of milk, cream, sugar, and sometimes other ingredients that has been frozen into a soft, creamy delight using special techniques.
+Ice cream has been a popular treat for hundreds of years but has only become commonplace since the widespread use of refrigeration.
 The exploding popularity of ice cream has led to a number of ice cream variations including frozen custard, frozen yogurt, and even non-dairy versions made with ingredients like coconut milk.

 Ice Cream Composition

 In the United States, ice cream must contain 10 to 16 percent milk fat.
 Higher milk fat ice creams generally have a smoother texture because they contain a lower amount of water and, therefore, fewer ice crystals.
 Ice creams that contain less than 10% milkfat are referred to as "ice milk" or more popularly, "low fat" ice cream.

 In addition to milk or cream, ice cream often contains stabilizers, like gluten, to help keep the mixture a consistent texture.
 Sugar or sugar substitutes are usually added to provide the sweet flavor that most people expect.
 No-sugar-added varieties of ice cream have become popular and rely on the addition of fruit and milk's natural sugars for their subtle sweetness.

 The variety of flavors and additives in ice cream has kept its popularity strong with consumers.
 From tropical fruits like mango or less common ones like pomegranate to unconventional flavors like coffee or basil, thousands of ice-cream flavors, both savory and sweet, have been created over the years.

 If you place a container of milk or cream in the freezer, you'll end up with a stiff block of frozen liquid, not the soft, creamy ice cream that we're used to.
 Special techniques are employed to make ice cream that creates smaller ice crystals and incorporates air, which produces a soft texture.